lohce/careathon2023/README.md

 ![Architecture of the overall program](images/large-logo.jpeg)

-Here is the List of cthe ontestants for this first edition.
+Here is the List of the ontestants for this first edition.

 | Team name | Leader | Team Members | Location |
 | --------- | --------- | --------- | --------- |